 How Can a Blepharoplasty Make Me Look Younger?

 When people are young, their eyelids are firm and tight.
 However, as a person begins to age and has had gravity pushing down on their eyelids for years, they can begin to sag and droop.
 These changes can affect both the upper and lower lids.
 Sometimes the upper lid can sag down over the eye itself, blocking vision.
 For lower lids, sagging skin creates deep bags and wrinkles under the eye.
-In particular, Washington, DC, patients who have droopy eyelids can appear:
+In particular, patients who have droopy eyelids can appear:

 - Always tired, even if they feel completely full of energy

 - Moody, as they might look aggravated or angry even though they’re perfectly happy